z5labs/battlebots/docs/content/research_and_development/adrs/0008-equipment-loadout-system.md

 This ADR defines the initial equipment options for each category (2 weapons, 3 armor types, 4 modules).
 The modular structure—with each equipment type and option in dedicated sections—enables straightforward expansion:

-- **Adding New Equipment Options**: Future ADRs can add new equipment by simply adding new subsections under the appropriate category (Weapons, Armor, or Modules).
-For example, a future ADR could add "Laser Rifle" as a new subsection under Weapons.
+- **Adding New Equipment Options**: New equipment can be added by simply adding new subsections under the appropriate category (Weapons, Armor, or Modules).
+For example, "Laser Rifle" could be added as a new subsection under Weapons.
-- **Adding New Equipment Categories**: Future ADRs can introduce entirely new equipment categories (e.g., "Chassis Types" or "Power Cores") by adding new top-level sections to the Equipment System Specification.
+- **Adding New Equipment Categories**: New equipment categories (e.g., "Chassis Types" or "Power Cores") can be introduced by adding new top-level sections to the Equipment System Specification.
-- **Modifying Existing Equipment**: Future ADRs can supersede specific equipment subsections to rebalance or redesign individual items without affecting other equipment.
+- **Modifying Existing Equipment**: Specific equipment subsections can be superseded to rebalance or redesign individual items without affecting other equipment.

 **Stat Value Refinement**: